monkeyphysics/mootools-datepicker/README.md

 Smoothly animating, very configurable and easy to install.
 No Ajax, pure Javascript.
 4 skins available out of the box.

+This is a port of [Monkeyphisics datepicker](http://www.monkeyphysics.com/mootools/script/2/datepicker) so thank him for the this great plugin.
+Also thanks to MadmanMonty, marfillaster and eerne for their changes

 ![Screenshot](http://github.com/arian/mootools-datepicker/raw/master/screenshot.png)

 How to use